 - 1/3 cup toasted chopped pecans

 - Grease a 9-inch (23cm) tart pan with a removeable base.
-Roll dough on a floured, smooth surface or between layers of lightly floured parchment paper until it’s large enough to fit on the base & side of the pan.
-If any pastry tears, press it back together.
+Roll dough on a floured, smooth surface or between layers of lightly floured parchment paper until it’s large enough to fit on the base & up the side of the pan.
+If any pastry tears, just press it back together.
 Carefully lift the pastry into the pan, lightly pressing the pastry into the pan.
 Trim the edge.
 Chill for 30 minutes.

 - Preheat the oven to 400°F (200°C/gas mark 6).